Satori-Nakamoto/CUTcoin/Rpi_staking.md

     swapon -s

+First we will install the dependencies with

+    sudo apt update && sudo apt install build-essential cmake pkg-config libboost-all-dev libssl-dev libzmq3-dev libunbound-dev libsodium-dev libunwind8-dev liblzma-dev libreadline6-dev libldns-dev libexpat1-dev doxygen graphviz libpgm-dev

-Next we will build the libgtest-dev library binary with
+And then we will build the libgtest-dev library binary with

     sudo apt-get install libgtest-dev && cd /usr/src/gtest && sudo cmake . && sudo make && sudo mv libg* /usr/lib/

-And then install the dependencies with

-    sudo apt update && sudo apt install build-essential cmake pkg-config libboost-all-dev libssl-dev libzmq3-dev libunbound-dev libsodium-dev libunwind8-dev liblzma-dev libreadline6-dev libldns-dev libexpat1-dev doxygen graphviz libpgm-dev
+After we return to the home folder with

+    cd ~

-Finally we are ready to clone the repository and build CUTcoin!
+we are finally ready to clone the repository and build CUTcoin!

     git clone --recursive https://github.com/cutcoin/cutcoin
     cd cutcoin